beerlington/beerlington.github.com/_posts/2014-07-13-direct-image-uploads-with-emberjs-and-cloudinary.markdown

 ## The Cats Controller

 In the demo, the cats controller is a simplified version of what you would use in a production application.
-Here we are just persisting the cat with ember-data, and then creating a new Cat record so the form has a different object.
+By this point, the view has already set the public ID for the cat's image, and we are just persisting the cat with ember-data and then creating a new Cat record so the form has a different object.

 ```js
 export default Ember.ArrayController.extend({